-The Spice Girls Launch Their Own Children’s Reading Books With ‘Mr. Men And Little Miss’
+The Spice Girls Launch Their Own Children’s Reading Books With Mr. Men And Little Miss

 “SPICE GIRLS FOREVER!
 Love from Indonesia xox,” another wrote.

-Some fans were a little sad that Victoria Beckham, aka Posh Spice who isn’t taking part in the reunion, didn’t have her own book.
+Some fans were a little sad that Victoria Beckham, aka Posh Spice, who isn’t taking part in the reunion, didn’t have her own book.

 “Love it!
 But no posh,” one fan wrote with a sad face emoji.